Mummies Alive!: Europe

 In June 2004, Anchor Bay UK released a single VHS/DVD volume in the United Kingdom containing the first four episodes.
 The company released a second DVD in August, containing the next four episodes.
 In June 2005, Avenue Entertainment released two DVDs containing two episodes each.

 Three volumes of double DVDs were released in Germany, with 14 episodes on each volume.
 The complete 42 episode series is available as of March 2017, the release date of the third and final volume.
 The DVDs are region 2 with German, and English audio as well.

 Reception

 Harlene Ellin of the Chicago Tribune panned The Legend Begins: "The saga jumps between past and present without warning, giving the story a disjointed feel.
 And while the animated adventure goes for laughs at times, the jokes generally fall flat".
 She was also critical of the series' animation: "All the characters move as if they have rigor mortis.
 Mouths flap open and shut when delivering dialogue, giving the film a primitive look".
-She gave the movie one star.
+She gave the film one star.